wmorgan/dcos-docs/1.7/administration/installing/cloud/digitalocean.md

 You can create a DC/OS cluster on DigitalOcean using Terraform.

 The included Terraform templates are configured to run Mesosphere DC/OS on DigitalOcean.
 Depending on the DC/OS services that you install, or the amount of computing power your workload needs, you might have to modify the templates to suit your needs.
 You can modify the Terraform templates, but Mesosphere cannot assist in troubleshooting.
-If you require support, please email support@digitalocean.com, visit the unofficial DigitalOcean IRC channel (#digitalocean on freenode) or consider the Enterprise DC/OS.
+If you require support with droplet creation or other related issues, please email support@digitalocean.com, visit the unofficial DigitalOcean IRC channel (#digitalocean on freenode) or consider the Enterprise DC/OS.

+## Before you Begin: Security

+- Keep in mind that all nodes are Internet-facing by default after deploying via Terraform and are not secured out-of-the-box.
+Additional configuration will be required to put master and agent nodes into a security group.

 ## Environment